emissary-ingress/emissary/user-guide/tls-termination.md

-# Enabling HTTPS in Ambassador Edge Stack
+# Manually Enabling HTTPS in Ambassador Edge Stack

 TLS encryption is one of the basic requirements of having a secure system.
-Ambassador Edge Stack makes enabling TLS encryption easy, centralizing TLS termination for all of your services in Kubernetes.
+Ambassador Edge Stack makes enabling TLS encryption easy, centralizing TLS termination for all of your services in Kubernetes automatically during configuration if you have a fully qualified domain name (FQDN).

+However, if you don't have a FQDN for your Ambassador Edge Stack, you can manually enable TLS.
 This guide will show you how to quickly enable TLS termination in Ambassador Edge Stack with a self-signed certificate.

+**Note** that these instructions do not work with the Ambassador API Gateway.

 ## Prerequisites